omgnetwork/omgnetwork.github.io/website/versioned_docs/version-1.0.0/manage-vps.md

 When you connect to the server the first time, it will show the following message:

 ```
-The authenticity of host 'REMOTE_SERVER' can't be established.
+The authenticity of host '$REMOTE_SERVER' can't be established.
 ECDSA key fingerprint is SHA256: ...
 Are you sure you want to continue connecting (yes/no)? yes
 ```